miktoki/swarmtoolkit/swarmtoolkit/doc/source/swarmtoolkit_doc.rst

-.. _swtools_doc:
+.. _swarmtoolkit_doc:

-.. automodule:: swtools
+.. automodule:: swarmtoolkit
     :members:

 Keyword arguments hierachy:
 ---------------------------

-Several key functions in `swtools` pass on keyword arguments to functions they call under the hood.
+Several key functions in `swarmtoolkit` pass on keyword arguments to functions they call under the hood.
 Below is an overview to help keep track of this:

     `getCDFparams`_  -> `getCDFparamlist`_ (if no parameter is provided)